Jeroneo/go_game_browser/README.md

 ### Setup & Play

-1. **Create the Docker Compose file:** Create a file named `docker-compose.yml` anywhere on your machine and paste the following code.
-Make sure to replace `<your-github-username>` and `<your-repo-name>` with your actual GitHub details:
+1. **Create the Docker Compose file:** Create a file named `docker-compose.yml` anywhere on your machine and paste the following code:

    ```yaml
    version: '3.8'